potassco/benchmark-tool/docs/getting_started/gen/index.md

 icon: "material/play-outline"
 ---

-The `bgen` tool helps you set up the folder structure and scripts needed to run your benchmarks efficiently.
+The `gen` subcommand helps you set up the folder structure and scripts needed to run your benchmarks efficiently.
 It automates the creation of directories and job scripts based on your configuration.